laishawadhwa/Multi-modal-music-genre-classification/Readme.md

-## CGM Course project
+## Music genre classification using multi-modal deeplearning based fusion
-Faculty Instructor: Dr. Prerana Mukherjee
+Laisha Wadhwa and Dr. Prerana Mukherjee

-Project Title: Music Genre classification using Deep Neural Networks (Group no. 4)

 Problem Statement: To develop a compact yet effective music genre classification system which can be used in recommendation systems (like Spotify and Gaana) [low computation at inference time] using multi modal feature fusion.